Kuriankkr/Ohio-State-Listings-Rent-Prediction-Model/readme.md

 <img width="1000" height="300" src= "https://github.com/Kuriankkr/Ohio-State-Listings-Rent-Prediction-Model/blob/master/Extras/ohio_state.gif">

 ## Dataset
-Since there was no preexisting clean datasets for appartments listings around Ohio State University, I had to scrape online from websites inorder to create my dataset.
+Since there was no preexisting clean datasets for apartments listings around Ohio State University, I had to scrape online from websites inorder to create my dataset.
 I realized the most time consuming part of a Machine Learning project is getting the data and cleaning it up .
 The clean up included dealing with Null values, removing rows of data that didnt make sense, for example a house with 9 bedrooms and 1 bath would be an outlier and would affect the coefficients significantly.